Magrunner: Dark Pulse: Development and release

 Originally the game was named NYC (N = Newton, Y = Yoshi (the protagonist) and C = Cthulhu); it then transformed into Magrunner: Dark Pulse.
 During development the game survived several significant changes including the story, main characters, features, etc.

 An early access version was launched on Steam on 19 June 2013, restricted for game supporters who crowdfunded the game.
 The demo was ranked 4.32 out of 5 by the backers.
 Magrunner: Dark Pulse was released on the major downloadable platforms on 20 June 2013.
 After the PC version's release, the work continued to launch the game on PlayStation Network and Xbox Live Arcade.

 The game was distributed by Focus Home Interactive, which claimed to be the publisher but was only a distribution intermediary.
 The exact role of Focus Home Interactive was explained by Frogwares CEO in an interview given to the French media Planète Aventure in February 2020, in which he explained that Frogwares had never worked with publishing companies.
 Focus Home Interactive was only a licensee which did not possess intellectual properties on the games.

 Reception

-Prior game release, Magrunner: Dark Pulse has gained mixed reception, gaining a 70 on Metacritic for the PC version, whilst the PlayStation 3 and Xbox 360 versions scored slightly higher at 72 and 74 respectively.
-GameSpot gave the game a 7.5 saying the game had great horror ambiance and called the challenges fun but called the story too serious for its own good.
-IGN gave the game a 6.8 stating that the game had actual challenges but had a boring storyline and under-baked horror.
-Destructoid went a little lower and gave the game a 6.5 calling the game gorgeous but frustrating at times.
+Magrunner: Dark Pulse received mixed reviews on Metacritic.
+GameSpot said the game had great horror ambiance and fun challenges, but they called the story too serious for its own good.
+IGN said that the game was challenging but had a boring storyline and under-baked horror.
+Destructoid called the game gorgeous but frustrating at times.